roshankumar2303/IDS-ML-MiniProject/data/README.md

 ## External

-Externam data is the Immutable data extracted from third party sources.
+External data is the Immutable data extracted from third party sources.

 ## Interim